This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The Taste And Aroma Of Organic Lemongrass Green Tea

-The flavor of this green tea is a classic example of you get exactly what you expect.
+The flavor of this green tea is a classic example of you getting exactly what you expect.
 There are really no surprises with this lemongrass green tea.
 You get the flavor of the lemongrass and you get the flavor of the green tea and you don’t get anything else.
 It makes for a very simple but very elegant flavor profile.

 A Bit Citrusy With A Touch Of Pepper

 The lemongrass brings a wonderful Citrus flavor to the green tea.
-It was not an overwhelming Citrus flavor like you would get if you were adding lemon juice to your tea but it is very nice and a good addition to the green tea.
+It was not an overwhelming Citrus flavor like you would get if you were adding lemon juice to your tea but it is very nice and a good addition to green tea.

-The interesting thing about the lemongrass is that there is a slightly peppery flavor that comes through as well.
-It’s not what I would describe a spicy but it does bring a nice warmth to the green tea that really makes it refreshing and enjoyable to drink.
+The interesting thing about lemongrass is that there is a slightly peppery flavor that comes through as well.
+It’s not what I would describe as spicy but it does bring a nice warmth to the green tea that really makes it refreshing and enjoyable to drink.

 Grassy Notes From the Green Tea

 The sencha green tea at the base of this tea has a wonderful grassy flavor that compliments the lemongrass perfectly.
 The grassy flavor is not as pronounced as it is in the aroma but it still makes its mark on the outstanding flavor of this tropical green tea.

 The aroma of this green tea is pretty straightforward.
 There’s a grass in this that comes from both the lemongrass and the natural Aroma of the green tea and a bit of a citrus note that comes from the lemongrass.
-There really no surprises when it comes to the aroma and when you get to the taste of the tea it’s very similar to how it smells.
+There really are no surprises when it comes to the aroma and when you get to the taste of the tea it’s very similar to how it smells.

 Suggested Steeping Instructions